Tjong A Fie Mansion

 Tjong A Fie is said to be related to Cheong Fatt Tze, who built the Cheong Fatt Tze Mansion in Penang, Malaysia.

-The building is constructed in Chinese-European-Art Deco style, and was completed in 1900.
+The building is constructed in Chinese-European style, and was completed in 1900.
 Although it has been stated in some sources to have been modeled on the Cheong Fatt Tze Mansion in Penang, Malaysia, that mansion was not completed until 1904.